noi-techpark/it.bz.opendatahub.databrowser/doc/developers/dataset-configuration.md

 # Dataset configuration

-The dataset views of the Databrowser App are configured in files located at the [dataset configs](../../databrowser/src/config) folder.
+The dataset views of the Data Browser App are configured in files located at the [dataset configs](../../databrowser/src/config) folder.

 For example, if you want to modify the detail view configuration of the `EventShort` dataset, adjust the config in [eventShort.detailView.ts](../../databrowser/src/config/tourism/eventShort/eventShort.detailView.ts) file.